-The Trust maintains a whistleblower telephone hotline as a means for all Trust employees, investment managers, service providers and other interested parties to report, on a confidential basis, any suspected acts of fraud or actions involving the inaccurate or incomplete recording of financial information.
-The Committee monitors this hotline throughout the year.
-The hotline number is (877) 888-0002.
+The Trust maintains a whistleblower telephone hotline and online portal as a means for all Trust employees, investment managers, service providers and other interested parties to report, on a confidential basis, any suspected acts of fraud or actions involving the inaccurate or incomplete recording of financial information.
+The Committee monitors this hotline and portal throughout the year.
+Complaints may be made by calling the whistleblower hotline at (844) 905-2944, or by visiting nrrit.ethicspoint.com.